SAP/curated-resources-for-domain-driven-design/ddd-kata.md

 ![Tooling of the DDD Kata](./images/ddd-starter-selected-tools.png)

-In the DDD Kata you can experience a selected subset of tools proposed by the DDD starter Modelling Process.
+In the DDD Kata you can experience a selected subset of tools proposed by the DDD Starter Modelling Process.

 | Tool                                                                             | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                               |
 | -------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |